MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-update-channels-for-office-365-proplus.md

 </Configuration>
 ```

 The name of the Group Policy setting is Update Channel.
-You can find this policy setting under Computer Configuration\\Administrative Templates\\Microsoft Office 2016 (Machine)\\Updates.
+You can find this policy setting under Computer Configuration\Policies\Administrative Templates\\Microsoft Office 2016 (Machine)\\Updates.
 When you enable the Group Policy setting you can select the appropriate update channel from a drop-down list.

 <a name="BKMK_AddInfo"> </a>